twitter/activerecord-reputation-system/README.md

 # Deletes an evaluation from the reputation with the specified name submitted by specified source.
 Raises an exception if it does not exist.
 delete_evaluation!(reputation_name, source)

+# Increase an evaluation value of the reputation with the specified name by given value.
+increase_evaluation(reputation_name, value, source)

+# Decrease an evaluation value of the reputation with the specified name by given value.
+decrease_evaluation(reputation_name, value, source)
 ```

 ## Reputation